 Who does Google Assistant affect?

-The advent of Google Assistant, first and foremost, affects consumers in the Google ecosystem.
+The advent of Google Assistant affects consumers in the Google ecosystem.
 Smartphone users who purchase an eligible Android phone, or fans of smart home devices like Google Home, will be able to use Google Assistant to stay more connected and automate many parts of their daily lives.
 A single Google Home with Google Assistant can recognize multiple users' questions or commands, provide proactive assistance, and offer hands-free phone calls.
 The Google Assistant can also push visual responses from a Google Home request to a user's smartphone or certain connected televisions and smart displays, while also being able to stream music.

 However, being that Google Assistant works with SmartThings, and is also available on the iPhone and in some Android Auto-enabled vehicles, the technology has a pretty broad reach.
 Users can even link a Chromecast device to their Google Assistant.

 Developers will also be affected by Google Assistant, as it opens up a whole new realm of possibilities for AI-powered services.
 Google has also released a Google Assistant SDK, aimed at hardware vendors and developers who can use it to integrate Google Assistant into their products.

 Other smart home device manufacturers will also be affected by Google Assistant, as it adds another major player to the market.
 Amazon Alexa, despite its strong lead with the Amazon Echo and Dot, is facing major competition in home automation from Google Home as the ecosystem continues to grow.

 When was Google Assistant released?